panoptes/mlo-streamcam/README.md

 The system is controlled by [supervisord](http://supervisord.org/), which starts both the `stream` and `monitor` commands at system boot.

+The `stream` command is started via the [`start-streamcam.sh`](start-streamcam.sh) script in order to also unload and reload the linux usb drivers.

 ## Installation

 ### Requirements